 Conducts HIV testing, prevention, and AIDS support in Ethiopia.
 Provides health, legal, housing, and social services to African immigrants, refugees, asylum seekers in the US.

-Helps South Africa's orphaned and vulnerable children access higher education and employment by providing world-class household stability, educational, and medical support from cradle to career.
+We are putting South Africa’s orphaned and vulnerable children on a pathway out of poverty by providing world-class household stability, education, and health support from cradle to career.

 Works to improve the literacy, health, and economic well-being of Maasai women in Kenya through scholarships for girls and community education.

-Started by Nobel Laureate Wangari Maathai, provides income to millions of Kenyan women/families through tree-planting.
-Mobilizes for women’s rights, good governance, civic empowerment, and the environment.
+Started by Nobel Laureate Wangari Maathai, we provide income to hundreds of thousands of Kenyan women and families through tree planting.
+We mobilize for women’s rights, good governance, civic empowerment, and the environment.